Your cart is empty

 Many baby wearables rely on blood oxygen measurement (SpO₂) – but it's often unreliable in newborns.
 Movement, cold hands, or delayed readings can distort the results and unsettle parents.
 Therefore, professional associations recommend systems that measure breathing movements directly from the chest.
 This allows critical breathing pauses to be detected more quickly and increases safety during sleep.

-Many baby wearables rely on blood oxygen measurement (SpO₂).
-While this works well in adult medicine, such as during exercise, it's problematic for newborns.
+Many baby wearables rely on blood oxygen saturation (SpO₂) measurement.
+While this works well in adult medicine, for example during exercise, it is problematic for newborns.

-Although the causes are not fully understood, one thing is certain: regular monitoring of breathing, temperature and sleeping position can help identify critical situations early and minimize risks.
+Although the causes are not fully understood, one thing is certain: Regular monitoring of breathing, temperature and sleeping position can help to identify critical situations early and minimize risks.

-Many baby wearables rely on blood oxygen measurement (SpO₂).
-While this works well in adult medicine—for example, during exercise, for sleep apnea, or in the hospital—it's problematic for newborns.
+Many baby wearables rely on blood oxygen saturation (SpO₂) measurement.
+While this works well in adult medicine, for example during sports, sleep apnea, or in hospitals, it is problematic for newborns.

 Blood oxygen saturation measures how much oxygen is bound to hemoglobin.
-This works in adults via a finger clip or wrist sensor, but is significantly more difficult in newborns or infants:
+In adults, this can be done via a finger clip or wrist sensor – but it is considerably more difficult in newborns or infants.

 • Cold hands/feet affect blood circulation – the sensors measure inaccurately

-• The SpO₂ value only falls late when the apnea has been present for a long time
+• The SpO₂ value only drops late, when the apnea has been present for some time.

 False alarms unsettle parents – or in the worst case, a real emergency is recognized too late.